- Business strategy development

 Andrew has over twenty-five years’ experience in the development and use of information systems, specialising in the management and economic justification of location-enabled applications.
 He has held senior management positions in both the public and private sector in the UK and Africa and undertaken strategic consultancy assignments in Europe, United States, Middle East, Russia, Southern Africa, Australia and New Zealand.

 He is currently Director and principal consultant of ConsultingWhere, an independent IT consultancy established in 2008, specialising in the provision of strategic information technology and business advice.
-He has been involved in the development of spatial data infrastructures (SDI) since leading work for Ordnance Survey on the redesign of their National Topographic Databases in the early 1990s.
-More recently he has led Internationally significant assignments for the European Union, as part of the INSPIRE initiative, for EuroGeographics on the European Location Framework project and for Land Information New Zealand (LINZ) as their external advisor on National Spatial Data Infrastructure, Hydrographic and Topographic agencies.
+He has been involved in the development of spatial data infrastructures (SDI) since leading work for Ordnance Survey on the redesign of their National Topographic Databases in the early 1990’s.
+More recently he has led internationally significant assignments for the European Union, as part of the INSPIRE initiative, for EuroGeographics on the European Location Framework project and for Land Information New Zealand (LINZ) as their external advisor on National Spatial Data Infrastructure, Hydrographic and Topographic agencies.

-His expertise in economic assessment and business case development (cost-benefit / RoI studies) stretching back to establishing the business case for the prototyping work that led to Ordnance Survey’s MasterMap for the United Kingdom.
+His expertise in economic assessment and business case development (cost-benefit / RoI studies) stretches back to establishing the business case for the prototyping work that led to Ordnance Survey’s MasterMap for the United Kingdom.
 Significantly, he has recently led ground-breaking studies assessing the return on investment of address geography for local government, work for EuroSDR on the socio-economic benefits of 3D geo-information and valuing the economic stimulus of “free at the point of use” spatial data in Great Britain, for the Department of Business and Innovation.

 He lectures regularly on business management and has designed and delivered management training courses on investment appraisal of Geospatial projects and Risk-based Project Management.